Long Beach Child Custody Attorney

 How Do Courts Decide Custody in California?

 In the event that you and your co-parent cannot agree on custody arrangements, it will be left up to the court to decide.
-Courts may look at many factors in deciding this issue.
+Courts may look at many factors in deciding these matters.

 Determining factors may include: